 - 100uF Capacitor

 - Magnetometer (has been discontinued, this should work as a replacement, but is currently untested.
-The old module is still available in limited stock here.)
+The old module is still available in limited stock here.
+Alternatively, two 9-DOF boards could be used.)

 - DIP-16 Socket